SandulescuRazvanAlexandru/Assembly-Projects/README.md

 # Assembly Projects Repository

-This repository hosts a collection of assembly language projects demonstrating various concepts and techniques including encryption, decryption, and text processing.
-Each project is self-contained and serves a specific purpose.
-Below is a brief overview of each project along with instructions on how to run and analyze them.

-## 1. CSpawn Virus Enhancement
-The CSpawn Virus, originally discussed in "The Giant Black Book of Computer Viruses" by Mark Ludwig, is a companion virus.
-An enhanced version of this virus is presented here, integrating encryption mechanisms to secure the hostname and password before saving them to disk, and decrypting them in memory when needed.
-This serves as a more covert operation.

-### Features:
-- Encryption Routine using a basic XOR operation.
-- Encryption applied on `REAL_NAME` representing the hostname.
-- Decryption in memory before usage.

-### Tools & Environment:
-- DosBox for safe execution.
-- HxD for memory visualization and analysis.

-## 2. ASM Parity Encryption/Decryption
-A simple algorithm for encrypting and decrypting strings based on the parity of each character is implemented in assembly language.
-The project explores character parity to manipulate ASCII values, creating a basic encryption scheme.

-### Features:
-- Parity-based encryption/decryption.
-- Stack utilization for processing strings.

-## 3. Bitwise Encryption/Decryption
-This project implements a straightforward XOR-based encryption and decryption mechanism for strings.
-It showcases how XOR operations can be utilized for such purposes in assembly language.

-### Features:
-- XOR operation for encryption/decryption.
-- Separate procedures for processing strings.

-## 4. Consonants Counter
-A simple utility to count the number of consonants in a user-input string, running on the DOS operating system.
-This project provides a basic example of text processing in assembly language.

-### Features:
-- User prompt for string input.
-- Consonant counting and result display.

-### Limitations:
-- Supports only lowercase letters.
-- Handles input strings up to 100 characters.

-## General Usage
-For each project:
-1. Compile the ASM source code using a suitable assembler.
-2. Link the generated object files.
-3. Run the executable in the corresponding environment as described in each project.
+This repository hosts a collection of educational projects centered around Assembly language.
+Each project delves into different aspects of Assembly programming, showcasing various operations and techniques that can be employed in low-level programming.
+Below is an outline of each project along with a brief description, the key features, and a high-level overview of how they operate.

+## Projects

+### 1. CSpawn Virus Enhancement

+This project extends the CSpawn Virus, initially discussed in "The Giant Black Book of Computer Viruses" by Mark Ludwig, with data encryption mechanisms.
+It introduces an encryption routine to secure sensitive data before writing to disk and ensures in-memory decryption when needed.

+#### Features:
+- **Encryption Routine (`addv` subroutine):** Utilizes XOR operation for encryption/decryption of strings in memory with a key value of '3'.
+- **Encryption Application:** Applied on `REAL_NAME` (hostname) before host execution and file renaming.
+- **Decryption in Memory:** Ensures data is decrypted back to its original form before use.

+#### Tools:
+- **Execution Environment:** DosBox (standalone version)
+- **Visualization & Analysis:** HxD for memory visualization and analysis.

+---

+### 2. ASM XOR Encryption/Decryption

+A simplistic encryption/decryption mechanism implemented in Assembly.
+It employs XOR operation with a value of `3` to alter the characters of strings like usernames and passwords, with the ability to revert them to their original form using the same operation.

+#### Features:
+- **Encryption/Decryption (`addv` procedure):** Processes each character through XOR operation.
+- **Data Handling:** Predefined strings and their lengths managed in the `.data` section.

+#### Execution:
+1. Assemble the code.
+2. Link the object file.
+3. Run the executable.

+---

+### 3. ASM Parity Encryption/Decryption

+In this project, a unique encryption/decryption algorithm based on character parity is demonstrated.
+The algorithm modifies the ASCII value of each character depending on whether it's odd or even.

+#### Features:
+- **Parity-based Algorithm (`addv` procedure):** Determines parity using `test instruction` and modifies ASCII value accordingly.
+- **Data Processing:** Applies the algorithm on predefined `username` and `password` strings.

+#### Usage:
+1. Compile the source code.
+2. Run the compiled executable.
+3. Observe the modification to the `username` and `password` strings.

+---

+### 4. Consonants Counter

+A user-interactive utility that counts the number of consonants in a user-provided string.
+It operates in a DOS environment and showcases basic user input/output operations in Assembly.

+#### Features:
+- **User Interaction:** Prompts for string input and displays consonant count.
+- **Consonant Counting:** Processes each character to check for consonants and maintains a count.

+#### Limitations:
+- Supports only lowercase letters and handles input strings of up to 100 characters.

+#### Execution:
+1. Assemble the code for DOS.
+2. Link the assembled code.
+3. Run the executable in a DOS environment.

+---

 ## License

-All projects are provided for educational purposes.
-Misuse of the code, especially the virus-related project, outside of a controlled environment, can have severe legal and ethical implications.
-Please use responsibly.
+The projects in this repository are for educational purposes.
+They are provided as-is, and any modifications or use should acknowledge the source.
+Ensure to execute and utilize these projects within ethical and legal bounds.

-## Contributions
+## Further Reading

-Feel free to contribute to the projects, suggest improvements, or report issues.
-Your feedback and contributions are highly appreciated.
+For a more in-depth understanding, refer to the individual README files and accompanying documentation provided in the respective project directories.

+---